Search the Graduate POS Manual

 *See links below for MFA Guidelines for Completion of Engl 560 and the MFA Environmental Field Experience (Engl 560) Proposal Form

-Students design, in consultation with their adviser/major professor, a self-tailored core of interdisciplinary courses that allow them to pursue fields of knowledge relevant to their writing projects.
-Selections can be made from any Iowa State University courses with an environmental focus offered outside the English Department.
+Students design, in consultation with their advisor/major professor, a self-tailored core of interdisciplinary courses that allow them to pursue fields of knowledge relevant to their writing projects.
+Selections can be made from any Iowa State University courses with an environmental focus (broadly defined) offered outside the English Department.

 These courses may be at the graduate level and they may also be 300- or 400-level non-major undergraduate courses used in accordance with English Department and Graduate College policy.